The highest to lowest climate

 The climate impact of British banks

-MotherTree calculates the carbon emissions of major UK banks and reveals the top offenders in it's Bank League Table.
-We've discovered that for each £5,677 held in a current or savings account (the average in 2020 for a UK adult), the levels of CO2 produced per year could be more than flying from the UK to Rome and back seven times.
+MotherTree calculates the carbon emissions of major UK banks and reveals the top offenders in its Bank League Table.
+We've discovered that £12,500 held in a current account (the average UK household saving figure in 2022) with Barclays, contributes 2.9 tonnes CO2 per year which is more than flying from the UK to Rome and back 14 times.

 Our ongoing assessment will help to shed light on greener choices for your savings.
 You can also calculate your money's impact using our Money Carbon Calculator for free and get connected with greener banks and pension providers all in one place.